embrace-io/embrace-docs/content/unity/_index.md

 Embrace's Unity SDK lets you bring the deep, introspective and native debugging power of Embrace into your Unity game or application.

-We test our SDK on all Unity LTS versions.
+We test our SDK on all Unity LTS versions 2019 and newer.
 Each Unity release varies and all Unity projects are a little different, so don't hesitate to reach out to us for support during the integration process.

 This documentation is split into two sections: